department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-08 Sign in transition/2024-08 Sign in transition research plan.md

 # Research Plan for Identity Experience, sign-in page credential deprecation
 ## Background
 We want to use the unified sign in page and the sign in modal to help encourage folks to make the transition from the MHV and DSL legacy credentials that are being sunset.
-Or design exploration especially includes de-emphasizing the legacy credentials, and adding content about how to transition to one of the modern credential options (LIG and IDme)
+Our design exploration especially includes de-emphasizing the legacy credentials, and adding content about how to transition to one of the modern credential options (LIG and IDme).
+We'll also test an interstitial that could be used to escalate communications, to focus of the interstitial testing will be proposed content and flow.
 - [product info](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity/login/usip-legacy-logins)

 ## OCTO Identity Crew Objectives